aaronsouthcombe/oberon/README.md

 ### Current state of development:

 #### Done:
-+ Client registration implemented
+- Client registration implemented
-+ Connections handled
+- Connections handled
-+ mpsc logic fully implemented
+- mpsc logic fully implemented
-#### Missing:
 - Message handling
-- Client connection and commands
+- Client connection
 - Disconnection
+#### To-do:
+- Debugging and error handling
+- Troubleshooting why some TCP clients receive messages and others don't

+### Fully functional using NetCat!
+Connect to the server and the format is:
+- First message is a string used to identify you
+- All subsequent messages are formatted as follows: %%<destination>%%<message> where destination is the receiver's ID string previously specified.